-The following UEPI pseudowires categories exist once for each instance of a DOCSIS OFDMA or an SC-QAM Logical Channel within the RPD.
+The following UEPI pseudowires categories exist once for each instance of a DOCSIS OFDMA or an SC-QAM Logical Channel within the RPD, except in the case of Request pseudowires as noted below.
 Note that the format of data sent on pseudowires may vary for different types of channels.

+Data PW
-Data PW Contains a PSP segment containing a header with status, one or more PSP segments containing the

-DOCSIS burst, and a PSP segment containing a trailer with more status.
+Contains a PSP segment containing a header with status, one or more PSP segments containing the DOCSIS burst, and a PSP segment containing a trailer with more status.
 In the case that no DOCSIS burst was received (known as a No Burst event), the segments that would normally contain a DOCSIS burst are omitted.
-The UEPI Data Pseudowire connects from the RPD to the ranging-request message, and a PSP segment containing a trailer with more status.
-In the case that no DOCSIS burst was received (known as a No Burst event), the segments that would normally contain a DOCSIS burst are omitted for unicast ranging opportunities.
-The UEPI RNG-REQ
+The UEPI Data Pseudowire connects from the RPD to the CCAP Core.

+RNG-REQ PW